DimitraKaitalidou/CodilitySolutions/README.md

    - MissingInteger: Find the smallest positive integer that does not occur in a given sequence

 5. Prefix Sums
-   - PassingCars: Count the number of passing cars on the road.
+   - PassingCars: Count the number of passing cars on the road

+6. Sorting
+   -Distinct: Compute number of distinct values in an array